OccupyWallStreet/nycga2/wp-content/plugins/custom-field-template/readme.txt

 * Adds the attribute of `singleList` attribute in order to output with `<ul><li>` if the value is single. ex) `singleList = true`
 * Adds the file upload type. (`type = file`)
 * Adds the fieldset type. (`type = fieldset_open`, `type = fieldset_close`)
+* Adds the option to deploy the box in each template.

 Localization